hungpham2511/hungpham2511.github.io/_posts/0000-0-0-docker-arm-support-with-buildx-and-simulator.md

 draft: false
 ---

-Recently in my work at Eureka Robotics, we need to build Docker images for devices running on `arm` architecture.
+Recently at Eureka Robotics, we need to build Docker images for devices running on `arm` architecture.
 Fortunately, this is possible using the new build engine `BuildKit` that the folks at Docker has been developing in the last few years.
 (I believe [this GitHub issue](https://github.com/moby/moby/issues/34227) is the starting point of this effort).

 While it is possible to work with the `BuildKit` daemon directly, it is not the most convenient approach.
 In fact, Docker's own